Yuliya-beCode/Javascript/README.md

 4. After this answer, our bot will finish his routine.
 He says "bye" to the user and the textarea goes to disabled mode.

-Sending a message to the bot has been done by clicking the send button or typing ENTER.
+Sending a message to the bot has been done by clicking the send button.

 # Who